Wood pellet maker plans $200M investment in Mississippi

 The plant was first announced in 2013 by Green Circle Energy, a wood pellet company that Enviva bought in 2015.
 Plans were delayed, but Moreno said the company is now ready to move ahead.

 Company executives told investors in November that growing demand in Europe and Japan was pushing it toward the new facilities in Mississippi, plus a plant the company is building in Hamlet, North Carolina.
-Enviva and its affiliates operate a total of seven plants, with one in the north Mississippi town of Amory and six more in Florida, North Carolina, South Carolina, Virginia.
-The company owned a plant in Wiggins, near Lucedale, but sold it
+Enviva and its affiliates operate a total of seven plants, including the one in Amory and six more in Florida, North Carolina, South Carolina and Virginia.
+The company owned a plant in Wiggins, near Lucedale, but sold it.

 The Mississippi facilities would be financed by John Hancock Life Insurance Co. as part of a joint venture with Enviva.